French Cheese Wedding Cake Selections: Brie, Camembert & More

 While seasonal selection sets the stage for your French cheese experience, proper serving and storage techniques elevate it.

-For ideal cheese presentation, arrange an odd number of cheeses (3, 5, or 7) on your plate, starting with the mildest at 12 o'clock and progressing clockwise by intensity.
+For ideal cheese presentation, arrange an odd number of cheeses (3, 5, or 7) on your plate, starting with the mildest at 12 o’clock and progressing clockwise by intensity.
 Traditional French culture strongly emphasises serving cheese as its dedicated course.
-To maintain cheese freshness, keep each variety wrapped until serving time, then let them reach room temperature about an hour before your guests arrive.
+To maintain cheese freshness, keep each variety wrapped until serving time, then let it reach room temperature about an hour before your guests arrive.

 You’ll need separate knives for each cheese to prevent flavour mixing when cutting and serving.
 Cut Brie and Camembert into wedges, ensuring each piece includes rind and interior.
 For harder cheeses like Comté, pre-cut portions will make serving easier.

-Remember to pair your selections thoughtfully—complement Brie with Sauvignon Blanc or fresh berries and Camembert with fruity wines like Beaujolais.
+Remember to pair your selections thoughtfully—complement Brie with Sauvignon Blanc or fresh berries, and Camembert with fruity wines like Beaujolais.
 Add dimension to your spread with honey, fig spread, or caramelised onions.

 For the most authentic French experience, serve your cheese course before dessert, allowing your guests to savour each variety’s unique characteristics.